SamEdwardes/include-code-files/README.md

 It can also be used as a Quarto extension (see below) thanks to the adaptation work of [Sam EDWARDES](https://github.com/SamEdwardes).

-This repository exists thanks to the work of [Albert KREWINKEL](https://github.com/tarleb/).
+This repository exists thanks to the work of [Albert KREWINKEL](https://github.com/tarleb/) among other things in [pandoc/lua-filters](https://github.com/pandoc/lua-filters/issues/207).

 ## Lua filter for pandoc